hashicorp/terraform-provider-azurerm/website/docs/r/app_configuration_feature.html.markdown

 * `enabled` - (Optional) The status of the App Configuration Feature.
 By default, this is set to false.

-* `key` - (Optional) The key of the App Configuration Feature. `%` character is not allowed in key.
-If not specified, `name` will be used as the key.
+* `key` - (Optional) The key of the App Configuration Feature.
+The value for `name` will be used if this is unspecified.
 Changing this forces a new resource to be created.

 * `label` - (Optional) The label of the App Configuration Feature.
 Changing this forces a new resource to be created.

 * `locked` - (Optional) Should this App Configuration Feature be Locked to prevent changes?

-* `name` - (Required) The name of the App Configuration Feature. `:` or `%` characters are not allowed in name.
+* `name` - (Required) The name of the App Configuration Feature.
 Changing this forces a new resource to be created.

 * `percentage_filter_value` - (Optional) A list of one or more numbers representing the value of the percentage required to enable this feature.